- CAFE & CATERING

 Theory of Change

 UTEC's nationally recognized model has been carefully designed to achieve our mission.
-After 10 years of accomplishents, in early 2010, our entire agency embarked on a process to develop a theory of change that would guide our work for the coming years.
+After 10 years of accomplishments, in early 2010, our entire agency embarked on a process to develop a theory of change that would guide our work for the coming years.
 UTEC staff want youth to trade violence and poverty for social and economic success, and we have created a flow of programs that interconnect to achieve just that.
 The model begins with intensive street outreach and gang peacemaking and then pairs youth with a transitional coach who works with them on a wide set of goals.
 Youth develop skills in our workforce development program and resume their education through academic classes.
 Values of social justice and civic engagement are embedded in all programming, with special emphasis on our local and statewide organizing and policy making work.
 UTEC also provides enrichment activities for youth so that they have a safe place to enjoy themselves and each other's company when not in school or at work.
 UTEC’s unique model can provide a pathway from the street to the state house for older youth most often overlooked and considered disengaged.
+Download our fact sheet.

 Street Outreach and Gang Peacemaking* ensure that Streetworkers meet young people "where they're at" and serve as the starting point of UTEC's program model.
 Streetworkers target those young people who are most disengaged and deeply involved in local youth gang networks.
 This recruitment and relationship-building work sets the stage for Streetworkers to conduct our gang peacemaking work and to bring disconnected youth through the doors of UTEC.